Referendums in Turkey: Constitutional referendums

 Amendments to the constitution can be put to referendum by both the legislative branch (parliament) and the executive branch (president).

 A referendum on the constitutional amendment is held on the first Sunday after the sixtieth day following the publication of the relevant amendment in the Official Gazette.

 In conformity with the conditions set forth in the law, all Turkish citizens over eighteen years of age have the right to vote in elections and to take part in referendums.
 In accordance with the Law No. 298 on Basic Provisions of Elections and Electoral Registers, citizens in foreign countries can cast their votes starting twenty days before the referendum.

 Presidential election referendums

 According to article 101 of the Constitution, presidential elections can be turned into a referendum under certain conditions.
 Turkey elects its presidents with a two-round system.
 If one of the presidential candidates who gains the right to run for the second round is unable to participate in the election for any reason, the second round shall be conducted by substituting the vacant candidacy in conformity with the ranking in the first round.
 If only one candidate remains for the second round, this ballot shall be then conducted as a referendum.
-If the presidential candidate receives the majority of the valid votes, he or she shall be elected as president.
+The presidential candidate receiving the majority of the valid votes shall be elected as president.
 If that candidate fails to receive the majority of the valid votes in the election, the presidential election are scheduled be renewed.